QCOM Qualcomm Inc

 Growth & Forward Outlook

-On the forward picture: TTM revenue growth of 5.00% reflecting consistent if unspectacular revenue expansion.
-Consensus EPS estimates point to 120.9% earnings growth over the next 12 months — a compelling near-term earnings catalyst that, if delivered, changes the valuation conversation materially.
-Analyst price targets suggest street expectations imply a constructive but measured return profile on a 12-month view.
+On the forward picture: TTM revenue growth of 13.66% reflecting consistent if unspectacular revenue expansion.
+Forecasted EPS growth of 11.4% over the next year is supportive of the current valuation, suggesting the market is not paying for earnings that won't arrive.
+Analyst price targets suggest the target set points to a fairly constrained upside profile on a 12-month view.
 Revenue growth is grounded in reported results; price targets are forward projections that embed assumptions about multiple expansion, earnings delivery, and macro conditions.
 The key risk in both directions is whether the company can maintain their operating trajectory as macro and sector conditions evolve.
 The estimated 12-month price change is based on analyst consensus price target estimates, sourced from publicly available data, and should not be interpreted as a reliable prediction of future performance.

 Conclusion